trueheart78/trueheart78.com/now.md

 ## :scroll: History for 2017

+* Played _Overwatch_ on PS4.
 * Played _Zelda: Breath of the Wild_ in **Master Mode** on Switch.
-  + 225+ hours total in this game, including my first play-through.
+  + 235+ hours total in this game, including my first play-through.
 * Jettisoned a [stack of games](/games#birthday-purge) from my backlog.
 * Played _What Remains of Edith Finch_ on PS4.
 * Played _Super Mario Odyssey_ on Switch.